Milkybake/First-Test---Hello-World/README.md

 # First-Test---Hello-World
 My first project repository.
-This version is edited to practise branch works.
+This version was edited to practise branch works.